Get to know us, so we can get to know you.

-Mark helps businesses protect their commercial interests by advising on and enforcing contracts — through both preventive measures and, when necessary, litigation.
+Mark Harley helps businesses protect their commercial interests by advising on and enforcing their legal rights — through both preventive measures and, if necessary, litigation.
+Mark has practised in commercial law, commercial litigation and insolvency law for more than 10 years.
+He established Boss Lawyers in 2014.

 - Solicitor of the Supreme Court of Queensland, 2008